Where to buy our plants

 White Currant Varieties (organic)

-WHITE VERSAILLES - Early season
+WHITE VERSAILLES - Early season - CUTTINGS ONLY

 A popular and reliable white currant with an upright growing habit that can be trained to grow up a wall or fence.
 Produces large white-yellow, sweet, juicy berries that hang on long strigs.
 A delicious fruit which also makes excellent desserts, wines and jellies.
 A well-proven white currant with very good disease resistance.